0xOvid/BotR_ClimbingCompetition/README.md

 - maybe setup traefik

 2025-05-09 - test
-- Måske drop Down boks på gradering og antal dag kan minimere fejl indtastninger….
-Men det er total nice-2-have
-- færdiggør
 - Create a start competition state where databases cannot be deleted and only when in this mode or testing user ids can be updated
 - opdater tekst på login page
-- måske gør så tablkes ikke bliver slettet men bare bliver markeret som deleted a.k.a. implementer soft delete i databasen
+- måske gør så tables ikke bliver slettet men bare bliver markeret som deleted a.k.a. implementer soft delete i databasen

 # .:: DONE ::.